Jayant Salgaonkar

-Jayant Salgaonkar (1 February 1929 – 20 August 2013) was an Indian Jyotishi (Astrologer), businessman, historian, scholar, and writer.
+Jayant Salgaonkar (1 February 1929 – 20 August 2013) was an Indian jyotishi (astrologer), businessman, historian, scholar, and writer.
 He was the founder of Kalnirnay.

-Education and career
+Early life

-Salgaonkar only completed up to tenth grade in high school.
-He had keen interest in astrology from childhood.
-He founded Kalnirnay in 1973, selling over 10 million copies in nine languages.
+Salgaonkar completed tenth grade.
+He had a keen interest in astrology from childhood.
+He wrote Kalnirnay in 1973, selling over 10 million copies in nine languages.
 Kalnirnay is a yearly almanac of all religions containing details of auspicious dates, festivals and celebrations of Farsi, Jews, Muslims, Christians, Hindu and others.
-He had done a combination of jyotish, information and dharmashstra.
+He created a combination of jyotish, information and dharmashstra.
 He was the pioneer of the daily Rashi Bhavishya and the daily crossword in the Marathi newspaper.